PICS-LGP/SysDO-System-Design-Ontology/README.md

 ## Objectives

 - Enable semantic interoperability between tools like **Cameo**.
-- Provide a **semantic hub** using SDO to translate, map, and validate model elements.
+- Provide a **semantic hub** using SysDO to translate, map, and validate model elements.
 - Support both **automated** and **manual** data exchange via APIs and knowledge graphs.
 - Improve traceability and adaptability across evolving models and ontologies.